CodingBitsDev/NasaHack/README.md

 Because of this we split the objects into cells in a uniform grid based on the ECS coordinate components.
 We only calculate object distances between objects in the same cell or neighboring cells.
 If we assume an equal distribution of objects over the globe and we scale the grid proportional to the amount of objects, we can effectively reduce the mean number of objects per cell to be constant and thereby reduce the asymptotic runtime to O(n).

+## Visualization
+The Visualization is used via BabylonJS.
+A open source 3D rendering engine for the Web.

+## React
+The UI was created via with the use of React JS.